 I went through my notes from the last year, and I found a list I wrote: “What I want in a man”.

 I remember writing this list after spending a few days with a guy who made me think what I Don’t want, so I came up with the list of what I do want.

-Ok, let’s be honest, I am realistic, I will consider my self a lucky woman if I will find a man that loves me the way I am.
+Ok, let’s be honest, I am realistic.
+I will consider myself a lucky woman if I find a man that loves me the way I am.